 Students in dual language programs are presented with the social and cognitive benefits of bilingualism.
 They gain a second language, a broader vocabulary, and multiple views of the world, (Cazabon, Lambert, & Heise-Baigorria, 2002).
 In order to acquire these benefits, the program sets out to accomplish the following goals:

-- Nurture understanding of the different cultures living side by side in Woodstock
+Nurture understanding of the different cultures living side by side in Salinas

 What Does the Research Say About Dual Language?

 Multiple benefits exist for acquiring a second language during the primary years.
 Some of the benefits of learning a second language during the elementary years include:

 Children have the ability to learn and excel in the pronunciation of a foreign language (Krashen, et al., 1982)

 Participation in early foreign language shows positive results in areas of standardized testing (Armstrong & Rogers, 1997) Children who had studied a foreign language show greater cognitive development (Hakuta, 1990)

 Foreign language study has shown to increase listening skills, memory, and a greater understanding of one’s own language (Lapkin, et al., 1990)